 Drones can monitor huge areas much quicker than traditional manual methods.
 When processed in the right way, drone survey data can even be used to detect hazardous conditions and notify project managers when risk increases or when workers are straying from the proper protocol.

-Data captured by Sensat and hosted on Mapp
+Data captured and visualised on Sensat's cloud-based platform

 Assurance of works and equipment